MikeFultonDev/samples/README.md

  - specify the user, certificate label, and keyring in your request (For z/OS Toolkit, see [xsysvar](./bin/xsysvar) )

 These examples require the [zospm tools](https://github.com/zospm/zospm)

+## xsysvar
+This script shows how to drive the z/OSMF system variable services either with userid/password or with a client certificate on z/OS.
+The syntax is straight-forward.
+To display the value for the variable 'fred':
+ - xsysvar fred
+To set the value of the variable 'fred' to 'pink':
+ - xsysvar fred=pink

+As with crtzosmfCert, xsysvar requires [zospm tools](https://github.com/zospm/zospm)